Graylog2/graylog2-server/graylog2-web-interface/README.md

 E.g. `yarn start --host=0.0.0.0 --port=8000` will start the development server in all available network interfaces using the port 8000.

+## Contributing

+Please have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) for an overview of our conventions, best practices and tips.

 ## Frontend documentation and component gallery
 There's an online version of the frontend documentation and component gallery at: